praisethemoon/langium-tcg/README.md

 stars: 7
 description: "A powerful creature, really."
 abilities:
-    - [active] "Rally":
+    [active] "Rally":
-        - description: "Select a 'Dark' monster from your hand and summon it to your side of the field"
-        - select $target from opponents hand where ($target.type = monster)
+        description: "Select a 'Dark' monster from your hand and summon it to your side of the field" select $card from opponents hand where ($card.type = monster) [effect] summon $card
-        - [effect] summon $target
 ```

 In this example, when the player activates the "Rally" ability, they will need to select a monster from their hand who's type is `dark` and then summon it to their side of the field.